profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 By being open to others we bring benefit to ourselves.
 In studying our own hearts and minds we generate benefit for others.
-Dhamma teaches us to practice on both levels.
+Dhamma teaches us to practise on both levels.
 On one level we cultivate insight that undoes deeply held views about ‘self’ and ‘others’.
 This is our formal practice.
 Meanwhile our daily-life practice calls us to accept the relative validity of views like ‘self’ and ‘others’; to engage them in